-UK Research and Innovation (UKRI) are to replace nine doctoral training schemes with two new programmes across the biological sciences, engineering and physical sciences, and natural and environmental sciences.
+UK Research and Innovation (UKRI) is to replace nine doctoral training schemes with two new programmes across the biological sciences, engineering and physical sciences, and natural and environmental sciences.
 Investment of more than £500 million will support about 4800 PhD students over the next three years at a similar level to previous years.

 UKRI is working to simplify and harmonise PhD studentships and early career fellowships under a UKRI-wide umbrella rather than individual research councils allocating them.
 In January this year, it released details on funding for two new schemes.
 Doctoral landscape awards will provide flexible funding across a broad range of research areas allowing rapid responses to emerging research ideas.
 Doctoral focal awards will fund research training in specific, focused themes or challenges.
 Both awards will provide opportunities for non-academic partners to engage such as through co-designing student projects and experiences.
 At least 25% of studentships will be delivered in collaboration with non-academic partners.